tsgates/arch-wiki-markdown/wiki/FVWM.md

 FVWM will automatically be listed in kdm/gdm in the sessions menu.
 Otherwise, add

-    exec fvwm2

-or

     exec fvwm

 to your user's .xinitrc.

-See xinitrc for details, such as preserving the logind (and/or consolekit) session.
+See xinitrc for details, such as preserving the logind session.

 Bringing Out its Power
 ----------------------

 When you start FVWM for the first time, you will get something that looks very blank.
 When you left-click on the desktop, you will be able to select a very basic configuration for FVWM.
-Chose the modules you want and you are ready to get started.
+Choose the modules you want and you are ready to get started.
 You will undoubtedly want to do more to create your desktop, so here are some tips: